Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Your teenager likely makes his or her own decisions about what to eat and how to spend free time.
 You can’t always have the final say, but you can encourage healthy habits.
 Your teen should:

-Limit “screen time” to 1 hour to 2 hours each day.
+Limit “screen time” to 1 hour each day.
 This includes time spent watching TV, playing video games, using the computer, and texting.
 If your teen has a TV, computer, or video game console in the bedroom, consider replacing it with a music player.

 Eat healthy.
 Your child should eat fruits, vegetables, lean meats, and whole grains every day.
-Less healthy foods—like French fries, candy, and chips—should be eaten rarely.
+Less healthy foods—like french fries, candy, and chips—should be eaten rarely.
 Some teens fall into the trap of snacking on junk food and fast food throughout the day.
-Make sure the kitchen is stocked with healthy options for after-school snacks.
+Make sure the kitchen is stocked with healthy choices for after-school snacks.
 If your teen does choose to eat junk food, consider making him or her buy it with his or her own money.

 Eat 3 meals a day.
 Many kids skip breakfast and even lunch.
 Not only is this unhealthy, it can also hurt school performance.
 Make sure your teen eats breakfast.
 If your teen does not like the food served at school for lunch, allow him or her to prepare a bag lunch.

 Have at least one family meal with you each day.
 Busy schedules often limit time for sitting and talking.
 Sitting and eating together allows for family time.
 It also lets you see what and how your child eats.

 Limit soda and juice drinks.
 A small soda is OK once in a while.
 But soda, sports drinks, and juice drinks are no substitute for healthier drinks.
 Sports and juice drinks are no better.
 Water and low-fat or nonfat milk are the best choices.

 Teenagers should bathe or shower daily and use deodorant.